 - Public Bus (Straeto): By far the most economical way to get from the airport to Reykjavik is the public bus.
 Straeto, Iceland’s public transportation company, runs an efficient airport bus (Route number 55) that picks up from the airport and makes several stops en route to central Reykjavik.
-The bus runs hourly during peak times, and currently the cost for a one-way fare to Reykjavik is 5,880 ISK.
-Tickets can be purchased from the bus driver upon boarding.
+The bus runs hourly during peak times, and tickets can be purchased from the bus driver upon boarding.
 Straeto has a very helpful smartphone app that allows you to plan your journey as well as pay for tickets, and we highly recommend travelers with phone access make use of it.

 - FlyBus: FlyBus, operated by Reykjavik Excursions, is your best bet for private transfers from the airport to central Reykjavik.
 The bus picks up travelers from the airport and drops them off at either the central bus station (BSI Terminal) or at selected hotels throughout the city.
-The FlyBus can be booked in advance through the Reykjavik Excursions website and costs 3,449 ISK.
+The FlyBus can be booked in advance through the Reykjavik Excursions website.

 Where to Stay in Reykjavik